yonas44/yonas44/README.md

 Electromechanical Engineer

-I'm Yonas from Ethiopia, who's usually excited about technology and innovation also i do love programming so i always try to learn things/ languages that are relevant to my goals and vision in general!
+I'm Yonas from Ethiopia, who's excited about technology, innovation and IoT in general and am in a constant search of ways to upgrading myself, also love programming so hence i try to learn about it however i can!

 Skills: SolidWorks, AutoCAD, JavaScript, HTML/ CSS